thegirlsinthemagnesiumdress/girls-magnesium-dress/README.md

     </h2>

-    Question text.
+    Question text
     ```

 1. Add the remaining questions to the appropriate dimension block
 1. Assign a score to each question - Check the *Survey Question Scoring* section below for more detail
 1. Every question is assigned to a dimension (a category).
 Unfortunately we can't set a dimension in Qualtrics.
-In `src/core/settings/constants.py`, the `QuestionId` (visible in Qualtrics) needs to be added
-to the `DIMENSIONS` dictionary. **IMPORTANT**: If a questions is not added to the `DIMENSIONS` object the question won't be used to calculate the final benchmark
+In `src/core/settings/constants.py`, the `QuestionId` (visible in Qualtrics) needs to be added to the `DIMENSIONS` dictionary. **IMPORTANT**: If a questions is not added to the `DIMENSIONS` object the question won't be used to calculate the final benchmark
 1. If the question is supposed to have a `weight` different from 1 it needs to be added to the `WEIGHTS` constant in `src/core/settings/constants.py`
 1. If the question is multi answer it needs to be added to the `MULTI_ANSWER_QUESTION` constant in `src/core/settings/constants.py`